Top 8 Venture Capital Firms Fueling Automotive Startups

 Image of Prelude Ventures - Top VCs in Automotive

-Prelude Ventures is a venture capital firm with a clear mission: to invest in startups addressing climate change.
-Their investments span a wide range of sectors, from clean energy and AgTech to advanced manufacturing and transportation.
+Prelude Ventures is a San Francisco-based firm with a clear mission to invest in climate technology.
+They support companies across a wide range of industries, from automotive and clean energy to AgTech and manufacturing.

 • Investment stages: Seed, early-stage, and late-stage venture